Kac-Moody symmetric spaces: Introduction

 {\bf Acknowledgements:} The authors thank the Mathematisches Forschungsinstitut Oberwolfach for the hospitality during the mini-workshops {\em Symmetric varieties and involutions of algebraic groups} in 2008 and {\em Generalizations of symmetric varieties} in 2012 and, furthermore, the Lorentz Center Leiden and the Center for Mathematical Sciences at the Technion, Haifa for hosting the subsequent international workshops on that topic in 2013 and 2015.
-The authors express their gratitude to the participants of these workshops for numerous discussions on the topic of this article; they particularly thank Bernhard M\"uhlherr for a wealth of very helpful conversations and Pierre-Emmanuel Caprace and Guy Rousseau for several deep discussions concerning the question whether Kac--Moody symmetric spaces admit a meaningful canonical partial order.
-The authors also thank Julius Gr\"uning for useful comments on a preliminary version of this article.
+The authors express their gratitude to the participants of these workshops for numerous discussions on the topic of this article; they particularly thank Bernhard M\"uhlherr for a wealth of very helpful conversations and Pierre-Emmanuel Caprace and Guy Rousseau for several deep discussions concerning the question whether Kac--Moody symmetric spaces admit a meaningful canonical pre-order.
+The authors also thank an anonymous referee and Guy Rousseau for extremely helpful very detailed criticism on preliminary versions of this article; these comments tremendously helped improve the quality of the structure and of the results of this article.
+In addition the authors thank Julius Gr\"uning and Timoth\'ee Marquis for further very useful comments on one of these preliminary versions.

+The first-named author thanks the IHES in Bures-sur-Yvette for the hospitality during several extended research visits.

-The second-named author thanks the JLU Gie\ss en for the hospitality during several extended research visits since 2014.
+The second-named author thanks the JLU Gie{\ss}en for the hospitality during several extended research visits since 2014.

 The last-named author acknowledges partial funding from EPSRC via the grant EP/H02283X and from DFG via the grant KO4323/13.
-The last-named author also thanks the Hausdorff Institute for Mathematics in Bonn for the hospitality during the trimester programs {\em Rigidity} in 2009 and {\em Algebra and Number Theory} in 2010, the Max Planck Institute for Gravitational Physics in Golm for the hospitality during two research visits in 2013 and 2015, and the Technion in Haifa for the hospitality during several extended research visits since 2014.
+The last-named author also thanks the Hausdorff Institute for Mathematics in Bonn for the hospitality during the trimester programs {\em Rigidity} in 2009 and {\em Algebra and Number Theory} in 2010, the IHES in Bures-sur-Yvette for the hospitality during a research visit in 2013, the Max Planck Institute for Gravitational Physics in Golm for the hospitality during two research visits in 2013 and 2015, and the Technion in Haifa for the hospitality during several extended research visits since 2014.